 Description: The primary responsibilities of the Student Garden manager will be to work with Sustainable Skidmore and garden volunteers to maintain the Skidmore Community Garden.
-The manager is responsible for managing planting, maintenance, and harvest of vegetables; finding and retaining volunteers; recording harvest yields; creating invoices and recording financial transactions; maintaining the garden blog and Facebook page; as well as reaching out to the Saratoga community.
-The manager will work the 10-week period stated above, for regularly scheduled hours.
+The manager is responsible for managing planting, maintenance and harvest of vegetables; finding and retaining volunteers; recording harvest yields; creating invoices and recording financial transactions; maintaining the garden blog and Facebook page; and reaching out to the Saratoga community.
+The manager will work the 10-week period stated above for regularly scheduled hours.

-- Design a plan for plantings in the Skidmore Community Garden and the Herb Garden based on the needs of the students involved and the Dining Services Management
+- Design a plan for plantings in the Skidmore Community Garden and the herb garden based on the needs of the students involved and Dining Services management.

-- Harvest vegetables and herbs, carefully document the produce weights by vegetable/herb, and deliver them to the Dining Services Management
+- Harvest vegetables and herbs, carefully document the produce weights by vegetable/herb and deliver them to Dining Services management.

-- Do regular updates to a Google Doc produce spreadsheet that shows the weights and types of produce harvested and share with North Woods Stewards & Sustainable Skidmore
+- Do regular updates to a Google Doc produce spreadsheet that shows the weights and types of produce harvested and share with North Woods stewards and Sustainable Skidmore.

-- Continue to update the garden brochure in conjunction with Sustainable Skidmore and EAC for the dining hall, Admissions Office, alumni, and to generally help in spreading the word about the garden
+- Continue to update the garden brochure in conjunction with Sustainable Skidmore and EAC for the dining hall, Admissions Office, alumni and generally help in spreading the word about the garden.

 - Create videos and other educational materials for use in social media to promote the garden

-- Plan children’s activities with Camp North Woods counselors and North Woods Stewards 1–3 times over the course of the summer
+- Plan children’s activities with Camp North Woods counselors and North Woods Stewards one to three times over the course of the summer.

 The Sustainable Skidmore Office is looking for creative, enthusiastic individuals who are passionate about sustainability.
 Additionally, the S-Rep managers will develop a wide variety of skills that include leadership, peer education, management, and effective communication skills.
 Ideally the applicant would have previously held an S-Rep position.